enriquedlh97/LabP1-NewsApp/README.md

 # LabP1-NewsApp

 Simple app to show live news.
-Project 1 for lab of web apps
+Project 1 for lab of web apps.

+It connects to (News API)[https://lil.software/api/] and to (Weather API)[https://openweathermap.org/] and uses [URLImage](https://openweathermap.org/) for managing the downloading of the remote images for the news articles and and caching it locally, both in memory and on disk.

 <p align="center">
   <img src="https://github.com/enriquedlh97/LabP1-NewsApp/blob/main/Simulator%20Screen%20Shot%20-%20iPhone%2012%20-%202021-03-28%20at%2010.09.17.png" width="200">